 According to the National Institutes of Health, chronic pain affects approximately 20% of adults in the United States.

-It can have a significant impact on a person’s daily life, including their ability to work, socialize, and engage in physical activities.
+It can have a significant impact on your daily life, including your ability to work, socialize, and engage in physical activities.

-Mindfulness techniques for managing chronic pain have been to be effective in this regard.
+Mindfulness techniques for managing chronic pain have been effective in this regard.

 See a comprehensive article about mindfulness here.